RarelyCharlie/rarelycharlie.github.io/_howto/forumsearch.md

 You can also search 7 Cups forums from here.
 Searching from here can provide slightly different results.

+### Community searches

+It would be possible for the custom search to search within a single community.
+If you would find this feature useful, please send a message (PM) to [@RarelyCharlie](https://www.7cups.com/@RarelyCharlie) specifying the community or communities.

 <script>
   (function() {
     var cx = '000798228100868610755:mwroieuxmvs';